mendix/docs/content/appstore/modules/data-grid-2.md

 #### 7.1.2 Events

 In this section you can select an action to be executed **On change** the filter value.
-It means everytime the user types or selects a value it will be executed.
+This means every time the user types or selects a value it will be executed.

 ### 7.2 Drop-Down Filter